Call for Presentations

 Proposals will be selected that ensure comprehensive and diverse sessions that relate to the theme and focus of the event.
 You may be invited to present in a category other than the one you selected for your presentation.

 Note: The committee may ask faculty members submitting similar proposals to join a panel with other colleagues.

 All proposals are reviewed and evaluated by the TWTS committee and invited readers using the following criteria:

 - Relevance of Topic: Does the topic connect with the focus of teaching with technology?

 - Proposed Topic Coverage: Does the proposal adequately address the learning objectives and key stated outcomes?

 - Technology Usage: Does the proposal discuss the practical application of technology?

-- Overall Rating: What is your overall evaluation of this proposal?
+- Overall Rating: The reviewer is asked to provide an overall evaluation of each proposal.